adku44/jmeter-kubernetes/doc/aws-access-setup.md

 Ensure SSO access to AWS.

 #### Initial profile setup
 Setup default AWS profile.
 In wsl terminal set your user profile name by exporting `AWS_PROFILE` environmental variable.
-By default profile name consist of two elements: `accountID` and `RoleName` e.g "[721937219861_AdministratorAccess]" and can be found on SSO login page.
+By default profile name consist of two elements: `accountID` and `RoleName` e.g "[7819370159861_AdministratorAccess]" and can be found on SSO login page.
 The command should look like, e.g.:
 ```
 export AWS_PROFILE=019396424224_AdministratorAccess
 ```

 #### Configure SSO
-Configure connection to aws (only do this point once when first time login).
+Configure connection to aws (only once when first time login).
 ```
 aws configure sso
 ```